cs1302uga/cs1302-str-list/README.md

 in your driver program.
 The oracle will allow you to run test cases that you write using a trusted implementation of `StringList` so you can compare the oracle output to the output of your `StringList` implementations.

-Here is an example `Driver` class that us set up to run the test cases with all three implementation.
+Here is an example `Driver` class that is set up to run the test cases with all three implementation.
 You would just need to uncomment the implementation you wanted to use:

 ```java